Becoming completely self

 with an incoming number of your choice and all the phone features the local phone company offers at no extra

-a desktop skype phone or plug a skype adapter into your router and disconnect your phone company at the phone box and use this to run all your existing phones in the house on Skype and cancelled that AT&T, Verizon, MCI or whatever monthly fee.
+cost.
+Use this with your smart phone.
+The OBi200 1-Port VoIP Phone Adapter with Google Voice for $50 allows you to use your existing home phone can eliminate the yearly expense of a Skype account and number by using this adapter with a free Google number.
+You can plug your phone or house phone system into this adapter into your router and disconnect your phone company at the phone box and use this to run all your existing phones in the house on Google Voice and cancel that AT&T, Verizon, MCI or whatever monthly fee.

 With a broadband connection a lot of TV shows can be delivered to your

-computer and then to a big screen TV to watch Hulu, Netflix, XBMC or youtube which has a lot of great documentary and educational material.
+computer and then to a big screen TV to watch Gaia, Amazon Prime, Kodi or youtube which has a lot of great documentary and educational material.

 You can do the same without needing a computer with an internet ready TV or set top box such as a Roku device for